jdd1260/create-react-app/packages/react-scripts/template/README.md

 See the section about [deployment](#deployment) for more information.

+#### `npm run storybook`

+Starts [Storybook](https://storybook.js.org/) for UI development.
+Will run all files ending in `stories.js`.

 ### `npm run new-component`

 This tool is designed to speed the creation of new redux-connected components.
 It creates a new component in the `src/components` directory.
 You will be prompted for a component name.
-Then you have the option to create actions, a reducer, and an scss file for the component.
+Then you have the option to create actions, a reducer, a .scss file, and a Storybook story for the component.
 If you were to give a component name of `Item` and agree to all options, your file structure will look like:

 ```
 my-app/